 Cough medicine: If your dog keeps coughing and you notice he is uncomfortable, you can ask your vet to prescribe a cough reliever.
 Your vet will assess your dog’s particular case and will tell you if it’s needed.
 Never give your dog any unprescribed med!

 Harness or collar: Last but not least, loosen up his harness or collar.
-A tighten collar can cause irritation of his trachea and cause more coughing.
+A tightened collar can cause irritation of his trachea and cause more coughing.
 Also, during these days, shorten walks, avoid harsh games, and make sure your dog gets proper rest.

 Do dogs get colds from humans?